-Mr Kalpesh Brahmbhatt and Mrs Linda Johnston were elected as Joint Chair of Governors and Dr Jan Wyatt as re-elected as Vice Chair of Governors at the Full Governing Board meeting on the 14th September, 2022.
+Mr Kalpesh Brahmbhatt was elected as Chair of Governors and Dr Jan Wyatt as re-elected as Vice Chair of Governors at the Full Governing Board meeting on the 14th September, 2022.

 There have been a number of changes in the composition of the board of trustees during the year as set out in more detail on page 1 above.
 When appointing new trustees, the board has regard to the skills of existing trustees and where possible seeks to fill any gaps in such expertise.
 Much of the work of the board takes place in three committees which report back to the board.
 Those committees are (1) resources (2) personnel and (3) teaching & learning.

 The resources committee oversees all aspects of financial and resource provision, signing off on the budget and longer term financial plans.
 It ensures that the school has appropriate financial procedures in place and oversees risk management across the school.
 This committee also reviews the condition and maintenance of the school buildings, makes recommendations for upkeep and development works, and has oversight of Health & Safety within the school.

 The personnel committee supports the school in recruiting, retaining and developing the best teachers and staff.
 Its role also involves oversight of staff appointments, salary reviews and performance management.